 - The Meeting Chairperson shall serve a one-year term.
-He/she shall chair the Meeting Committee.
+They shall chair the Meeting Committee.

 - The Program Chairperson shall serve a one-year term.
-He/she shall chair the Program Committee.
+They shall chair the Program Committee.

 - The Program Chairperson-Elect shall serve a one-year term and shall become Program Chairperson upon the expiration of the term.
-He/she shall serve as an ex-officio member of the Program Committee.
+They shall serve as an ex-officio member of the Program Committee.

 - The Education Chairperson shall serve at the discretion of the Executive Board but a maximum of a three‑year term.
-He/she shall chair the Education Committee.
+They shall chair the Education Committee.

 - The Communication Chairperson shall serve at the discretion of the Executive Board but a maximum of a three-year term.
-He/she shall chair the Communication Committee.
+They shall chair the Communication Committee.

 - The Diversity Chairperson shall serve at the discretion of the Executive Board but a maximum of a three‑year term.
-He/she shall chair the Diversity Committee.
+They shall chair the Diversity Committee.